Current Group Members

 - Prior to graduate work at CWRU, Marvin received his B.S. in Biochemistry from Saginaw Valley State University.
 His other interests include cooking, camping, music, and sculpture.

 - Matt joined the group in December 2012.
-He investigates the intersystem crossing dynamics in DNA and RNA monomers and their analogues by using femtosecond pump-probe spectroscopy.
+He investigates the excited-state dynamics in nucleic acid monomers and pterin analogues by using femtosecond pump-probe spectroscopy.

 - Regina DiScipio joined the group in November 2013 and her research focuses on the photo-kinetics of novel photovoltaic bulk-herojunction materials.